How to Plan Your Kitchen Appliance Project

 3. Service

-I have to mention this because nothing ever seems to work as it should in the appliance industry.
-The pandemic has only worsened a bad situation with the added availability issues.
+I must mention this because nothing seems to work as it should in the appliance industry.

-Our service team logged 37,061 service calls from December 2019 to November 2020.
-We found the average appliance service rate was 9.7% within the first year.
+Our service team logged over 33,000 service calls in 2022.
+The average appliance service rate was 9.7% within the first year.

 As you can note below, we surpass any deliveries or installations with the number of service stops we have daily.